nitram35/TuBoaOu/README.md

 Before running the application, make sure you have the following installed:
 -   Node.js
--   MongoDB or **MongoDB Atlas account** by going on the MongoDB website and signing up for a new account.
+-   MongoDB or **MongoDB Atlas account** by going on the MongoDB website and signing up for a new account (optionnal for the team).

 ### Installation